stand-up poet & comedian

 In 2015 Elvis made the “Hot 100” - The List magazine’s annual run-down of Scotland’s “hottest cultural contributors” - thanks to a combination of dazzling Weltschmerz, anarchic wit and his tailor, Mr Poon Kee of Hong Kong, who does a fine line in tartan dinner jackets.

 A collection of his poems from 2003 to 2017 entitled “Viva Loch Lomond!” was published by Burning Eye Books in 2017.
-A second volume entitled “Complete and Utter Cult” is scheduled for publication in 2020.
+A second volume entitled “Complete & Utter Cult!” was also published by Burning Eye Books in December 2020.

 A deftly witty wordsmith, sharp and subversive but not afraid to be plain daft, Elvis has been spitting his scurrilous diatribes against the powers that be since 2003.
 And look at the state of the world now.
 So that’s 18 years of futile ranting.